daos-stack/daos/utils/docker/examples/README.md

 the "daos\_server.yml" configuration file and to place it in the directory "utils/docker/examples/daos-server/el8".
 Example of such configuration file is available in this last directory.
-Defining the content of this configuration files is out of scope of this documentaiton.
+Defining the content of this configuration files is out of scope of this documentation.
 Please refer to the section "Create Configuration Files" of the docs/QSG/setup\_rhel.md or docs/QSG/setup\_suse.md for detailed instructions.

 !!! warning